ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 - **reject**: record the result and remove the code.

 This protected the project from its most persuasive adversary: a short benchmark run that agreed with me.
+The rules earned their keep on one experiment in particular.

 The accepted syntax is temporarily a directed acyclic graph (DAG) when several parents share a subtree.
 Before publication, Tree-sitter's balancing pass walks